broadfootmi/midi-learning/readme.md

 Tip: It's usually ~300 generations for a solution.

 ## What is a Genetic Algorithm?

+It is a way to use [Survival of the Fittest](https://simple.wikipedia.org/wiki/Natural_selection) to solve computer problems.

 ## What is MIDI?

+It is a special music file which is not an actual song, but instructions for a *MIDI Synthesizer* to play a song.
+Pretty useful for programming the music on the fly!

 # Further Reading
 * *AI Techniques for Game Programming* by Mat Buckland, André LaMothe